Skip to main content

 FAQs on PPF Calculator

-- Where can I open a PPF account?
-You can open a PPF account at public-sector banks like SBI or PNB, private banks such as HDFC and ICICI, or even at the India Post Office.
+You can open a PPF account at public-sector banks like State Bank of India (SBI) or Punjab National Bank (PNB), private banks like HDFC and ICICI, or even at the India Post Office.

-- How is the interest on PPF calculated?
-Interest is computed on the lowest balance between the 5th and last day of the month and compounded annually.
+The interest is calculated on the lowest balance between the 5th and the last day of each month and is compounded annually.
+This means you get interest on your balance at the end of each year.